 The room should be decontaminated using either:

-The room must be cleaned from the highest to lowest point and from the least to most contaminated point.
+The room should be cleaned from the highest to lowest point and from the least to most contaminated point.

-Unless instructed otherwise by the IPCT there is no requirement for a terminal clean of an outpatient area or theatre recovery.
+Unless instructed otherwise by the IPCT there is no requirement for terminal decontamination of an outpatient area or theatre recovery.

 Note: Scottish Ambulance Service (SAS) and Scottish National Blood Transfusion Service adopt practices that differ from those stated in the National Infection Prevention and Control Manual.